shinzlet/Hopscotch/readme.md

 Browser history is **chronological**, meaning all it cares about is when you were on a page.
 Hopscotch is a web of linked topics, which means that it keeps track of things the same way you do - by what you were doing (or looking at) when you found that page.

+# Hopscotch kills tabs (in a good way)
+Hopscotch doesn't just make it easier to find things, though.
+It also provides a large overhaul on top of the default tab system found in most browsers.
+Because of it's tree-based nature, Hopscotch doesn't like tabs, as they each behave like their own separate history list.
+Under the hood, Hopscotch connects all of your tabs to a common root, so that each tab is just like a window that looks at some part of the main tree.

+### What do I get out of that?
+For the user, this allows tabs to not store any data.
+If you close a tab, all of that nice linked history you built up in it is still there, and if you want to, you can just move another tab so that it's looking at that history.
+You don't even need to close a tab to do that!
+You can move two (or more) tabs to the same node on the tree, and look at different pages in all of them, and then find any of those new pages in any of the tabs!

+Seriously, it's great.

+# Do I have to do anything to keep it working?
+Not unless you want to.
+Hopscotch is configured by default to handle everything by itself.
+If you'd like more accurate control (choosing what happens when you open a new tab, for example), you can do that too!
+Hopscotch has a small settings menu that lets you configure it so that it works how you want it to.